 Level of difficulty 2.75

-If you are determined to process the whole roast, extra large sleeves are available on line.
-Sealing the extra large bags can also present a challenge.
-They are usually sealed twice, at opposing angles.
-First, the empty sleeve is turned at 45 degrees to seal half of the opening on the Foodsaver heat bar.
-The bag is turned and the remaining “half” opening is sealed.
+Extra large sleeves are available on-line to accommodate large roasts.
+If the sleeve is wider than the sealing bar on a channel vacuum, each end of the bag is sealed twice at opposing angles–the empty sleeve is turned at 45 degrees to seal half of the opening on the heat bar.
+The bag is turned and the remaining “half” opening is sealed (see below).

-After loading the whole roast into the large sleeve, the other end of the bag can also be sealed at angles.
+After loading the whole roast into the large sleeve, seal the other end of the bag at angles as shown above.
 Vacuum is only applied for the last step.
-Sans vide is another good option for this–one end of the bag is sealed at angles, but the other end/opening is draped over the edge of the tank and secured by the lid.

 Be cool, Man

 Submerge the packaged roast in a container of iced tap water that is at least twice the volume of the roast.
 Consider that meat is almost the same density as water.
 In this case, we use a vessel or sink that can hold at least 3 gallons/12 liters of cold water.
 How can you tell when the internal temperature of a large roast–or even a small one–has achieved 70 F/21 C?